Credit Basics for Debt Consolidation

 11. What is considered a good credit score?

-Once a lender has gathered all the information, they will come up with a number roughly between 300 and 800.
-A number higher than 660 will almost guarantee you a loan.
-Anything between 620 and 660 isn't bad either, but you may have to convince the lender the loan is worth it.
-If your credit produces a number lower than 620, receiving a loan is going to be difficult.
+Credit scores are a number roughly between 300 and 800.
+A number higher than 660 will almost guarantee a consumer a loan.
+Anything between 620 and 660 is not bad either, but a consumer may need to convince the lender that a loan to them would be worth it.
+If a credit score is below 620, receiving a loan may be difficult.

-Of course, sometimes exceptions are made if the credit report has incorrect, incomplete, or not enough information on it.
-An unusual event such as a job loss or extended sickness may excuse borrowers as well, according to the lender.
+Of course, exceptions are sometimes made if the credit report has incorrect, incomplete, or not enough information on it.
+An unusual event, such as a job loss or extended sickness, may excuse borrowers as well, depending on the lender.

 Federal law has made it illegal to use an alternative social security number when applying for credit.
 By using another social security number and new identification you cause the credit bureaus to generate another report for a person that does not really exist, and then use that new report to obtain credit.
 One of the problems with this technique is that it requires that you lie on applications for credit, which in most states is a criminal offense.